 - The after-treatment process then pushes the remaining particulate matter into a Diesel Particulate Filter.
 This filter uses a special ceramic wall flow filtration process that further separates particles from the exhaust.

 - Finally, the particulate material that is collected in the DPF is cleaned and purged via a high temperature regeneration process.
 The "burn-off" of material during this process helps maintain the efficiency and efficacy of the filtering process.
 This is called DPF Regeneration.

 - require more sophisticated electronics [to monitor and control emissions]

 - have new and more expensive components [particularly in the exhaust after treatment area]

-The above changes to integrate Tier 4 compliant diesel engines into current turf equipment models necessitate significant redesign of existing equipment/models.
+Significant redesigns were required to integrate the above Tier 4 compliant diesel engine changes with existing equipment/models.
 Examples include: retooled engine compartment housings, modifications to chassis frames, and re-engineered cooling systems to manage higher temperature exhaust, to name a few.
-It is estimated that over a third of the parts for a given model may need to be reworked, replaced or otherwise re-engineered!
-As such, existing models were simply not "retrofit" capable.
-Toro, alone, produces over twenty diesel powered models in the 25 to 74 horsepower range that will need to be addressed.
+In many cases over a third of the parts for a given model had to be reworked, replaced or otherwise re-engineered!
+Because of this, existing models were simply not "retrofit" capable.
+Toro, alone, produces over twenty diesel powered models in the 25 to 74 horsepower range that had to be addressed.

-The obvious message, which no manufacturer wants to convey, is that the design, manufacturing and component costs – to deliver Tier 4 compliant diesel powered product will increase significantly on machines manufactured in 2013.
-Cost reductions, while always a high priority in product redesigns, will not be sufficient to offset cost increases.
+The obvious message, which no manufacturer wants to convey, is that the design, manufacturing and component costs – to deliver Tier 4 compliant diesel powered product has increased significantly on machines manufactured in 2013.
+Cost reductions, while always a high priority in product redesigns, are not sufficient to offset cost increases.